 It’s been several years since I’ve worn western attire.
 I’ve had my Lucchese boots since I was 15; I’m now 30.
-I did wear them on many occasions with my everyday outfits, at formal events, and Sundays for church.
-But as time went on, I opted for a comfortable pair of slip Sketchers.
+I wore them on many occasions with my everyday outfits, formal events, and Sundays for church.
+But as time passed, I opted for a comfortable pair of slip Sketchers.

 Last night I walked into Boot Barn for the first time.
 Kara offered to buy me a hat.
 I took her up on the offer.
 And once, with a cowboy hat selected, I decided it was time to get a new western belt.
 I haven’t worn one in many years because I outgrew it – too many great burgers!